100000000x/website/_posts/2020-10-30-docker-compose-django-react-nginx-let-s-encrypt.md

     static_volume: {}
 ```

 The `nginx` server is listenning on two ports: 80 (`HTTP`) and 443 (`HTTPS`).
 There are added additional volumes in `nginx` with certificate.
-There is new container `certbot` that is responsible for certificate renewal.
-There are no changes in `backend` container.
+There is a new container `certbot` that is responsible for certificate renewal.
+There are no changes in the  `backend` container.

-OK, to be ready to run it we need to get the certificate from [`Let's encrypt`](https://letsencrypt.org/).
-I will use for it bash script `initletsencrypt.sh`.
+OK, to be ready to run `docker-compose` we need to get the certificate from [Let's Encrypt](https://letsencrypt.org/).
+I will use for it a bash script `init-letsencrypt.sh`.
 The script is from:
 - article [Nginx and Let’s Encrypt with Docker in Less Than 5 Minutes](https://medium.com/@pentacent/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71),
-- the Github repository with script: [link](https://github.com/wmnnd/nginx-certbot)
+- the Github repository with script: [link](https://github.com/wmnnd/nginx-certbot).

 The `init-letsencrypt.sh` file: